 While numerous veterans lost their lives while serving, some gave their lives decades later due to service-related diseases such as mesothelioma.

 Mesothelioma is a form of cancer that can develop years after exposure to asbestos.
-Veterans are at a higher risk of developing mesothelioma because the U.S. military used asbestos heavily until the early-1980s.
+Veterans are at a higher risk of developing mesothelioma as the U.S. military used asbestos heavily until the early 1980s.
 Today, about 30% of all mesothelioma patients are U.S. veterans.

 Those who died while in the line of duty — or who developed a deadly illness like mesothelioma from their military service — deserve to be honored this Memorial Day.

 Below, learn more about the different ways you can honor fallen veterans.